Home

 Table of Contents

-Inordinate delay in inclusion of India in Bond Indices
+Inordinate delay in the inclusion of India in the Bond Indices

 What is the Universe for India Bond Investments

 Currently, the foreign ownership is just about 2.8% of their total value outstanding, but this is likely to go up sharply once they are included in these indices.
 Here is how it would work.
-There are a number of passive funds and debt market index ETFs that invest in the popular JP Morgan indices as a proxy for investing in the debt of an EM.
-They would infuse funds directly into the index and indirectly into these bonds; boosting volumes in the process.
+Several passive funds and debt market index ETFs invest in the popular JP Morgan indices as a proxy for investing in the debt of an EM.
+They would infuse funds directly into the index and indirectly into these bonds, boosting volumes in the process.

 A weightage of 10% would mean $20 billion would come into India by default.
 But that would just be the beginning as the improved liquidity will also attract other active and long-only bond funds also into the fray.
 The eventual flows into India would, therefore, get magnified by the inclusion in the index.
 Ironically, the FPI investments in government bonds is still way below the levels seen pre-COVID so there is a lot of room for investments by FPIs into government securities to pick up in a big way.
 We have to wait and see how it pans out.